jeandersonbc/algorithms-and-ds/algorithms/The Searching Problem/README.md

 * f(A, V) = 2 (considering 0 as the first index)

 ##Reference##
-* TCRC 3rd Edition - Problem 2.1-3
+* CLRS 3rd Edition - Problem 2.1-3